JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/operations.md

 KSQL provides start and stop scripts.

-ksql-server-start

-:   This script starts the KSQL server.
-It requires a server
-    configuration file as an argument and is located in the `/bin` directory of your {{ site.cp }} installation.
-For more information, see [start\_ksql-server]{role="ref"}.
+- ksql-server-start: This script starts the KSQL server.
+It requires a server configuration file as an argument and is located in the `/bin` directory of your {{ site.cp }} installation.
+For more information, see [start_ksql-server]{role="ref"}.

-ksql-server-stop

-:   This script stops the KSQL server.
-It is located in the `/bin`
-    directory of your {{ site.cp }} installation.
+- ksql-server-stop: This script stops the KSQL server.
+It is located in the `/bin` directory of your {{ site.cp }} installation.

 Healthchecks
 ------------

--   The KSQL REST API supports a \"server info\" request at `http://<server>:8088/info`.
+-   The KSQL REST API supports a "server info" request at `http://<server>:8088/info`.
 -   Check runtime stats for the KSQL server that you are connected to via `DESCRIBE EXTENDED <stream or table>` and